EDI Action Fund

 • Creating a toolkit

-• A photo series and exhibit
+• Creating a photo series and exhibit

 • Film screening and dialogue